doganmeh/BezosAcChallenge/README.md

   - cross check similar data
 - IaC: such as CDK or TerraForm
 - More testing:
-  - Add unit tests (mock data/components, or live)
+  - Add more unit tests, check coverage.
   - IaC allows to test pipelines in non-prod environments end-to-end.
 - Containerization.
 - Better resilience: regional fail-overs (or warm/active stand-by).